fg6/YeastStrainsStudy/README.md

 # YeastStrainsStudy
-Scripts to run pipeline for paper [ref-needed]
+Scripts to download the PacBio, ONT and MiSeq datasets used in [reference-paper] and run the pipelines as described in the paper or simply download the final assemblies as generated by the authors.

 ## Instructions #####
 Download repository: